 Client work.
-Supermarket's site.
-Logo vectoring, designed site and graphics, built website, coded or integrated components.
+Moving company's site.
+Designed site and graphics, built website, coded or integrated components.
 Graphics, code, and interface.

 Client work.
 A knowledge resource for all company employees.
 Designed site, coded all pages and components, created graphics, formatted text.
 Screenshots only at client's request.

 Client work.
 Educational company's site.
 Logo design, interface graphics, photo editing, vector graphics, pixel graphics for games.
 Illustrated videos, avatars, and components for members section.

 Personal work.
 Side scrolling, greeting card creator concept.
 Graphics, code, and interface.

 Personal work.
 Hand-drawn page concept for webcomic.
 Graphics, code, and interface.

 Personal work.
 Flash-based music and video playing site concept.
 Graphics, code, interface, and audio.

 Client work.
 Designs for book covers related to an educational software series.
 The work was featured at a state convention (alongside NASA, apparently!) and used in schools throughout Broward County.